 Section 4 (informative) describes normal forms, including their use with SNOMED CT.
 It also discusses considerations for transformations between various common representations and SNOMED CT or HL7 RIM based normal forms.

-Section 5 (normative) contains a number of constraints on SNOMED CT CConcepts applicable to relevant attributes in each of the major classes in the Clinical Statement pattern.
+Section 5 (normative) contains a number of constraints on SNOMED CT concepts applicable to relevant attributes in each of the major classes in the Clinical Statement model.
 These normative constraints are presented as a series of tables in section 5.3.
 This section also summarizes the benefits and weaknesses of the constraints offered (see also Appendix E).

 Appendix A (informative) provides a general discussion of the potential overlaps between an information model and a terminology model and the pros and cons of various possible approaches to managing these overlaps.